egreich/egreich.github.io/webCV.md

 **Prep Room Assistant**, UC Berkeley, Museum of Paleontology (2018-19)
 - Prepared marine vertebrate and invertebrate fossils from the Miocene as a part of the Calaveras Dam project.

 ### PUBLICATIONS AND PRESENTATIONS

+Reich, E., Samuels-Crow, K. E., Braford, J., Litvak, M. E., Schlaepfer, D., and K. Ogle.
+Water-use efficiency predictors along an aridity gradient.
+Presented at the 16th Biennial Conference of Science & Management on the Colorado Plateau and Southwest Region (2022).

 Ogle, K., **Reich, E.**, Samuels-Crow, K. E., Litvak, M. E., Braford, J., and D. Schlaepfer.
 A mixture modeling approach for imputing missing environmental time-series data: Application to soil water content along an elevation gradient.
 Poster presented at ESA Meeting (2022).